 A lack of sunshine can lead to fatigue, due to two very specific reasons: vitamin D deficiency and light deficiency.

-My number one recommendation for addressing both of these deficiencies is a beach vacation.
-(Please print this and show it to your boss or spouse whenever necessary—I know I have to remind my husband every winter!).
+Another thing I recommend is a beach vacation.
+(Please print this and show it to your boss or spouse whenever necessary — I know I have to remind my husband every winter!).
 But if you can’t get to the beach just yet, the recommendations below should work even in the darkest and coldest of winters!

 Vitamin D advocates recommend 15 minutes of unexposed skin without sunscreen around noon.
 Perhaps you can go for a walk during lunchtime?
 If you are fair skinned and not used to the sun, you may need to start a bit slower.
 Be careful not to overexpose yourself to prevent getting a sunburn.